 Flying by Feel

-Finally, a fellow flyer had a bug hit his pitot tube which blocked it, disabling his airspeed indicator.
+Finally, a fellow flyer had a large bug hit his pitot tube which blocked it, disabling his airspeed indicator.
 How to control airspeed in the safe region without an indicator?

-I was flying U206 cargo birds to the Moose River Mosoni at the time, and remembered a Cree boatman who took me out into solid mist in James Bay, turned the motor off, and waited until my listening turned into feeling the land hidden in the mist as he did.
+I was flying U206 cargo birds to the Moose River Mosoni at the time, and remembered a Cree boatman who took me out into solid mist on James Bay, turned the motor off, and waited until my listening turned into feeling the land hidden in the mist as he did.

 With a fellow pilot in the right seat of a 172, I practiced feeling the air the same way, with eyes shut to concentrate.
 When the airspeed got too high the sound in the cockpit took on a sharper edge, when too slow it sounded dull.
 When the bird started to bank, tilting my head to one side then the other revealed that it sounded higher on one side than the other; tilting the ailerons to the low side levelled the plane.
 After enough practice, I could fly with eyes shut for as long as I wanted and maintain stable control.

-Well, I never needed the skill for real, but I was never on 'my last out' either, and no one ever needed so much as a band-aid as a result of my flying.
-And, I've never forgotten sitting in the near-silent mist of James Bay, and what I learned there.
+Pilots in my circle had the saying, "The best pilots never have to show it."
+I never needed this skill for real, but I was never on my last out either, no one ever needed so much as a band-aid as a result of my flying, you never heard of me as a pilot, and that's exactly what we all wanted.

 John Sankey 1990